christophernarciso/Programming/Meire & Brito Automation [OSBot.org]/OSBot Scripting Open Source Projects/Scripts/AccountEvaluator/README.md

 Runs through a list of accounts from UnevaluatedAccounts.txt  C/Users/OSbot/Data

-Checks wealth Equipment, Inventory, Bank
+Checks wealth from Equipment, Inventory, and Bank

 Prints wealth to EvaluatedAccounts.txt C/Users/OSbot/Data